mwpennell/ubc-biol548o-w2020/lectures/lecture4-dplyr.md

 **Cool trick:** you can call functions from a package without loading it using the `::` notation.
 For example,`dplyr::select()` allows you to use the `select()` function even if `dplyr` isn't loaded.
 Why would you want to do this?
 First, it saves memory (potentially important if you are loading in a ton of packages and data) and second, it is useful if multiple packages have functions with the same names (which happens more often than you might think).

+**Even cooler trick:** if you feel like living on the edge, you can even call hidden, internal functions from packages using `:::`.
+Typically only a very small subset of functions are **exported** into what is known as the `NAMESPACE`.
+Each of these functions will hopefully have documentation and can be called directly once you've loaded the library.
+But all the little functions that are called by the visible functions are still there and available to use; unfortunately these are not documented so you have to have an idea of what the function does.

 ### Basic `dplyr`

 * Modern data manipulation library for R